 Always create a database backup before performing a migration.
-For more information about a database backup, see db-migration.pdf.

 PostgreSQL upgrades can be performed in two ways: a regular upgrade, or a fast upgrade:

 A regular upgrade will create a complete copy of the database, so you will need double the existing database size of space available.
 Regular upgrades can take a considerable amount of time, depending on the size of the database and the speed of the storage system.